devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker User.md

 ##### USER Directive
 - By default, a Docker Container runs as a Root user.
 This poses a great security threat if you deploy your applications on a large scale inside Docker Containers.
-- You can change or switch to a different user inside a Docker Container using the USER Instruction
+- You can change or switch to a non-root user inside a Docker Container using the USER Instruction or directive.
-- you first need to create a user and a group inside the Container.
+- you first need to create a non-root user and a group inside the Container.
--

 ``````sh
 # Create the Dockerfile